 Ticketing and Towing

-After the first two phases of the snow emergency are complete, follow-up plowing, sanding and salting and miscellaneous cleanup follows for as long as is required.
-Any vehicle parked in an area that has not been plowed full-width is subject to ticketing and towing for 4 days (or 96 hours) after the snow emergency initially took effect at 9 p.m.
+After the first two phases (Night and Day Plow Routes) of the Snow Emergency are complete, the Clean Up Phase begins.
+During the Clean Up Phase, crews will be doing additional plowing, salting, de-icing and "push backs" as needed.
+Any vehicle parked in an area that has not been plowed to the curb is subject to ticketing and towing for 4 days (or 96 hours) after the Snow Emergency initially took effect at 9 p.m.

 Property Damaged from Snow Plows

-If your property has been damaged by a snow plow, we apologize.
-Please call 651-266-9700 or email email@example.com to report the damaged property and crews will be out to address it.
+If your property has been damaged by a snow plow, please call 651-266-9700 or email firstname.lastname@example.org to report the damaged property and crews will be out to address it.